ACS Board of Trustees Biographies

 Muhannad Qubbaj, Member

-Muhannad is a Senior Managing Director, Private Equity, of Gulf Capital, one of the leading alternative Asset manager in the Middle East.
-Mr. Qubbaj leads deal sourcing & origination for the Funds, deal screening and global fundraising activities, as well as the oversight and management of all investor relations.
-Before joining Gulf Capital, Mr. Qubbaj was a Senior Principal at Investcorp International, where he was responsible for marketing and fundraising in the GCC and the UK, specializing in private equity, as well as a UK-based Senior Investment Advisor at Morgan Stanley and Investment Advisor at the Abdul Latif Jameel Group, one of the largest family investment offices in Saudi Arabia.
+Muhannad Qubbaj is the Founding Partner of Olive Rock Partners, a private equity firm based out of Abu Dhabi and focused on alternative investing in the GCC.
+Prior to that, Mr. Qubbaj was a Senior Managing Director of Private Equity, at Gulf Capital, an alternative asset manager in the Middle East.
+He led deal sourcing & origination for the Funds, deal screening and global fundraising activities, as well as the oversight and management of all investor relations.
+Before that, he was a Senior Principal at Investcorp International, where he was responsible for marketing and fundraising in the GCC and the UK, specializing in private equity, as well as a UK-based Senior Investment Advisor at Morgan Stanley and Investment Advisor at the Abdul Latif Jameel Group, one of the largest family investment offices in Saudi Arabia.

 Mr. Qubbaj holds a B.S. in chemical engineering from the Massachusetts Institute of Technology (MIT), with concentrations in creative writing and economics and has been an educational counselor for the university for over two decades.
 He is also an Endeavour mentor and sits on several related advisory boards.
 Mr. Qubbaj is a board member for the Middle Eastern chapter of the MIT Enterprise Forum.

-His daughter recently graduated from ACS in 2018 and has a son in 11th grade and daughter in KG2.
+His has a daughter who recently graduated from ACS in 2018 and has a son in 12th grade and daughter in Grade 1.